radius-project/bicep-types-aws/artifacts/bicep/aws/aws.cloudtrail/default/types.md

 * **Status**: string (ReadOnly): The status of an event data store.
 Values are ENABLED and PENDING_DELETION.
 * **Tags**: [Tag](#tag)[]
 * **TerminationProtectionEnabled**: bool: Indicates whether the event data store is protected from termination.
-* **UpdatedTimestamp**: [Timestamp](#timestamp) (ReadOnly): The timestamp showing when an event data store was updated, if applicable.
+* **UpdatedTimestamp**: string (ReadOnly): The timestamp showing when an event data store was updated, if applicable.
 UpdatedTimestamp is always either the same or newer than the time shown in CreatedTimestamp.

 ## AdvancedEventSelector
 ### Properties